Oxer11/DES-Encipher/README.md

 ## Introduction

 This is the mid-term project for our Information Security course.
 In this project, I have implemented the DES method using *javascript*.
-You can visit [this website](<https://oxer11.github.io/DES/>) to use my encipher.
+You can visit [this website](<https://oxer11.github.io/DES/>) to use my encipher or you can open the main.html to run locally.

 ## Example
 As an illustrative instance, you can apply the DES algorithm on the following test case: